cosmos/interchain-security/docs/docs/adrs/adr-005-cryptographic-equivocation-verification.md

 Note that double signing evidence will be verified by using the same conditions than in the CometBFT [`verify(evidence types.Evidence)`](https://github.com/cometbft/cometbft/blob/2af25aea6cfe6ac4ddac40ceddfb8c8eee17d0e6/evidence/verify.go#L19) method, with the exception that its age won't be checked.
-This is primarily because, for the first stage of this feature, the goal is to jail validators for double signing only.
-Since the jail time doesn't depend on the evidence's age, it can be ignored.
-More technical details can be found in the ["Current limitations"](#current-limitations) section below.
+More details can be found in the ["Current limitations"](#current-limitations) section below.

 Upon a successful equivocation verification, the misbehaving validator will be jailed for the maximum time